Half Marathon Training: What Is Zone 4 / Threshold?

 Trains control and pacing transitions

 These sessions require full focus.
-Recovery between them should include easy Zone 1 or Zone 2 runs.
+Recovery between them should include easy Zone 1 or Zone 2 running so you absorb the work and stay consistent across your training week.

 Common Mistakes with Zone 4 Training